 • Tamarind pods

-• Piloncillo or sugar (white or brown)
+• Piloncillo or sugar (white or dark brown sugar)

-• For spices: cloves and cinnamon sticks
+• For spices: whole cloves and cinnamon sticks

 A wood cutting board with ingredients placed in small bowls.